tdelame/codingame_vscode_extension/README.md

 Configure the build a bot, choosing its build type among Dev, Release, and Debug.
 Once the configuration is done, you can press `CTRL+SHIFT+B` to build the project, if you used [my starter C++ CodinGame project](https://github.com/tdelame/codingame_starter).
 You will also have symbol indexing, allowing you to navigate to symbols definitions or declarations, open headers, rename variables, find references, and so on.

+### 1.3 Open Bot Project

+Open a bot project store in a folder inside the root directory of your CodinGame projects.
+The command is case insensitive, so if you have a bot project named `MyBot`, you can simply request the project for `mybot`.
-### 1.3.
+### 1.4.
 Save Current Bot Version

 Save the current version of the bot, i.e. the file `package/bot.cpp`, in a new file in the `package` folder.
-The new file is added the `CMakeLists.txt` in order to be compiled.
+The new file is added the `PreviousBotVersions.cmake` in order to be compiled.

-### 1.4.
+### 1.5.
 Get CodinGamer Id

 Get your CodinGamer Id from the email and password associated to your CodinGame account.
 You may need this information for other tools.

-### 1.5.
+### 1.6.
 Send Bot Code

 Send a version of your bot code to CodinGame.
 Note that this feature is actually requesting the platform to play a match with your sent bot, in order to save the source code online.
 Thus, it can take 10s to 30s.